 Types of Prenuptial Agreements — Documenting vs. Changing the Rules

-The second type is what most people think of when they think of a prenuptial agreement – this is an agreement meant to actually change the distribution rules in case of divorce or death.
-This agreement might maintain as separate some future property that would normally be treated as community.
+The second type is what most people think of when they think of a prenup – this is an agreement meant to actually change the distribution rules in case of divorce or death.
+This agreement might maintain as separate some future property that would normally be treated as community property.
 It might include an agreement on how much spousal support would be paid if the parties divorce, and it may even address other issues as well.

-As your Seattle prenuptial agreement attorney can go over with you, one needs to be careful entering into this type of agreement, as it changes what can happen down the road, at a time when the circumstances that will exist down the road may not be known.
+As our Seattle prenuptial agreement attorneys can go over with you, one needs to be careful entering into this type of agreement, as it changes what can happen down the road at a time when circumstances may not be known.
 Signing this type of agreement may waive rights that could turn out to be important later on.
-Very often one party or the other will in fact be disadvantaged by this type of agreement.
+Very often, one party or the other will in fact be disadvantaged by this type of agreement.

 Do Your Prenup Right!

 Because prenuptial agreements can change the rights otherwise available under the law, the courts look closely to see if the agreement was done properly.
-There are various mistakes that can be made which will allow the court to set aside the prenuptial agreement.
-Your Seattle prenuptial agreement attorney can help you avoid these problems.
-Some of the things the court will look at include whether one party was pressured into signing the agreement, whether they did not have the advice of an attorney when signing, whether the agreement is too one sided, and finally, whether the agreement was signed too close before the date of the marriage.
+There are various mistakes that can be made, which will allow the court to set aside the prenup.
+Your Seattle prenuptial agreement attorney can help you avoid these problems by creating a successful prenup.
+Some of the things the court will look at include whether one party was pressured into signing the agreement, whether they did not have the advice of an attorney when signing, whether the agreement is too one-sided, and finally, whether the agreement was signed too close before the date of the marriage.

 If the agreement is signed shortly before the wedding, that creates an inference that any disadvantaged party may have felt pressured by the impending wedding.
 If your wedding date is too close, you may want to wait until after the wedding to sign it (making it a postnuptial agreement) so it is clear that neither party felt pressured by the timing of the wedding.